roboticist-tav/diego_documentation/docs/corpus/tasks/caterpillar.md

 add_drone(pe);
 ```
 ## A Brave New World
-So first we are going to start setting up the physical world...
+So first we are going to start setting up the physical world…
 ```diego

 // Set up physical world ready for the caterpillar chain movement: